SunKatana/Suffix-Array/README.md

 ### Assignment 2 python version:

+We put the code files into the root directory of ImplementingSearch.

-Implement an fmindex based search
+Implement an fmindex based search.
 It requires the same dependencies and environment.
 Benchmarking Results:
 ```bash